chouyiyu/deepMRImgContrast/README.md

 # deep MR Image Contrast Classification
-automatically identify the contrast of MRI scans
+automatically identify the contrast of brain MRI scans using deep learrning
 ## How to use it
 ```
 python3 deepImgContrast.py --img1 /path/to/image1 --img2 /path/to/image2 --gpu 0